🎉 Get up to $1,000 in stock when you fund a new Active Invest account.* Learn more

 Guide to Options Spreads: Definition & Types

-Options spreads are multi-legged trading strategies used to limit risk while also capturing the potential for profits.
-Traders using an option spread simultaneously buy multiple options with the same underlying asset with different strike prices, different expiration dates, or both.
+Options spreads are trading strategies that involve two or more options designed to manage risk while providing opportunities for profit.
+Traders using an option spread simultaneously buy multiple options on the same underlying asset with different strike prices, different expiration dates, or both.

-Understanding options spreads can help you decide whether these strategies will work for your portfolio, and which one to use in a given situation.
+Understanding options spreads can help you decide whether these strategies could work for your portfolio, and which one to use in a given situation.

 Credit and Debit Spreads

-The difference between credit spread options and debit spreads is that an options trader sells one (credit), and buys the other (debit).
-When a trader sells an option, they receive a premium (a credit) to their account.
-Conversely, when they buy an option, they pay a premium to open the position, resulting in a debit to their account.
+The difference between credit and debit spreads in options investing is that, in a credit spread, a trader sells one option (receiving a premium) and buys another (paying a lower premium), with the net result being a credit to their account.
+Conversely, when they buy an option and sell an option with a lower premium, they pay a net premium to open the position, resulting in a debit to their account.

 Recommended: What Investors Should Know About Spread